St Bernard's Hospital, Hanwell: Museum

-Reverend H A Norris, (a former chaplain to the hospital) realized in the early 1980s that there were old records at hospital which were historically important and should join the others in the Greater London Council Records Library (now part of the National Archives).
-He feared these would be thrown out by staff, and volunteers formed the 'Museum Committee' to help.
+Reverend H. A. Norris (a former chaplain to the hospital) realised in the early 1980s that there were old records at hospital that were historically important and should join the others in the Greater London Council Records Library (now part of the National Archives).
+He feared these would be thrown out by staff, and volunteers formed the "Museum Committee" to help.
 They recovered much of the hospital heritage.
 This also included mechanical restraints, ECT machines, and some of the old fixtures and fittings.
-The largest item by far was the last original 'seclusion room' with white stained leather-covered straw padding walls and floor.
-One of the books retrieved in the search by the museum committee was a discharge book, the first entry was within a few months of the asylum's opening and recorded the death of a young woman, it listed her reason for admission as being "Continually sneezing".
+The largest item by far was the last original "seclusion room", with white stained leather-covered straw padding walls and floor.
+One of the books retrieved in the search by the committee was a discharge book; the first entry was within a few months of the asylum's opening and recorded the death of a young woman, listing her reason for admission as being "Continually sneezing".
 Also on display was a letter written by Arthur O'Connor.
 He had been committed to Hanwell on 6 May 1875 for firing an unloaded pistol at Queen Victoria earlier on 29 February.

-Blue Plaque
+Blue plaque

 Dr John Conolly and the former Hanwell Asylum were commemorated with an English Heritage blue plaque in May 2022, on a wall of what was the left-hand wing of the asylum.
 It is the first plaque in the scheme to go up in Hanwell and the date of its installation was chosen to support Mental Health Week in the UK.